 Posts: 367

-So, isn't it time to at least form a REAL circuit (even is the values are a bit unusual) then we can actually solve an
+So, isn't it time to at least form a REAL circuit (even is the values are a bit unusual) then we can actually solve an RLC circuit: Let's suppose the capacitor, C, is the only energy *source*, similar to a (dry) coilgun circuit with Vo=1v.

-Now, if someone will kindly suggest any old R and C please?
+So, from above we let: L=1H v(0) = 1v Now, if someone will kindly suggest any old R and C please?
+C=?
+R=?

-The paragraph Link2 DerAlbi quotes, is obviously wrong.
+The paragraph DerAlbi quotes, is obviously wrong.
 It says there, that the voltage measured by the voltmeter is not the potential drop across the inductor but instead a measure of the time rate of change of magnetic flux in the voltmeter circuit.
 If that would be the case, then would placing the voltmeter outside the field cause a zero reading?
 It would not.
 The electric field would be in the inductor, even if there is no voltmeter present.
 Dr. Slacks betatron example shows, that there are fields to e.g. accelerate electrons without any coils or voltmeters picking the field up.
 That is a consequence of Maxwells equations and Faradays law, which is part of them.

 Signification wrote: